ikamensh/flynt/README.md

 You can skip conversion of certain lines by adding `# noqa [: anything else] flynt [anything else]`

+### Configuration files

+Since v0.71 flynt can be configured using `pyproject.toml` file on a per-project basis.
+Use same arguments as in CLI, and add them to `[tool.flynt]` section.
+CLI arguments takes precedence over the config file.
+It can also be configured globally with a toml file located in `~/.config/flynt` on Unix / `~/.flynt` on Windows.

 ### About

 Read up on f-strings here: